 This won’t teach you all the necessary cases, but it will help you understand how it works so you can then learn what you need.
 Here’s an example of what I mean:

 As you can see, 1 and 2 are slightly different, as are 3 and 4, but they are still the same characters.
 The first in each pair is the standard used in Mainland China, the second is used in Taiwan.
-However, this is not about simplified and traditional characters.
+However, this is not about simplified and traditional characters; these are not listed when enumerating characters that were simplified, for example.

 Same but different

-Instead, these characters have the same meaning and pronunciation, but still look different.
-In handwritten Chinese, which variant you use matters little and no-one will misunderstand you if you write the “wrong” version.
+Instead, these are variants of the same characters.
+In handwritten Chinese, which variant you use matters little, and no one will misunderstand you if you write the “wrong” version.
 However, when using phones and computers, you will come across characters that are different from what you have learnt.

-Each time I teach a beginner course in Chinese, I get questions about different fonts and computer characters that don’t look like the characters in the textbook.
+Each time I teach a beginner course in Chinese, I get questions about different fonts and computer characters that don’t look like the characters in the textbook or those that I write on the board.
 That’s what this article is about.

 Before we start, let’s look at two examples from English to give you an idea what this is about: